Juno Leccino extra virgin olive oil

 - Taste to check the seasoning and pour the soup into a bowl.
 Stir in a little cold water to thin it slightly – anything from 150-275 ml – then cover the bowl with foil and chill thoroughly.

 - Serve the soup with four ice cubes floating in it and garnish with small croutons of bread fried in olive oil until crisp, well drained and cooled.

 Place a handful of fresh basil and thyme into a food processor with the zest and juice of a half lemon.
-Add a few capers and process while drizzling enough Juno Frantoio olive oil through the nozzle until all ingredients are blended and sauce-like.
+Add a few capers and process while drizzling enough Juno Leccino olive oil through the nozzle until all ingredients are blended and sauce-like.

 Place grilled tomatoes on plate.
 Pour basil sauce around tomatoes.
 Grate a little parmesan over the top and serve.